tiiuae/ghaf/docs/src/architecture/adr/minimal-host.md

 ### Defined in `nix` (MH01)

-Ghaf minimal host module [is implemented in `nix`](https://github.com/tiiuae/ghaf/tree/main/modules/host).
+Ghaf minimal host module is implemented in [`nix` modules](https://github.com/tiiuae/ghaf/tree/main/modules/host).
-Currently, host and VM declarations are implemented using microvm.nix but this is not strict requirement for ghaf release mode declarations if the limitations or dependencies of microvm.nix do not comply with other requirements.
+Currently, host and VM declarations are implemented using [microvm.nix](https://github.com/tiiuae/ghaf/blob/main/modules/host/microvm.nix) but this is not strict requirement for ghaf release mode declarations if the limitations or dependencies of microvm.nix do not comply with other requirements.
 This may require separate release mode custom nix declarations to support flexibility with microvm.nix in debug mode.

 ### Reduced profile (MH02)